 Facts About The Cathedral’s Damage and Restoration:

-Notre Dame has endured destruction and sunsequent restoration in many periods.
+In its history, Notre Damehas endured destruction and subsequent restoration in many periods.
 However, much of the facade and interior still are true to the original designs.
 In the 16th century, both the Huguenots and the French king vandalized and changed a lot of the cathedral’s contents.
 A lot of the features on the cathedral’s exterior were removed because they were considered to be idolatrous, and tombs and stained glass windows were destroyed in the name of modernization.
 The cathedral was converted into a storage warehouse for food, during the French Revolution, and the heads of many of Notre Dame’s statues were removed.

 Between 1845 and 1870, a first attempt at restoration took place.
 A good portion of the previous century’s damage done to the cathedral was repaired, and new additions were built.
 Most recently, a new restoration program was started in 1991 and has gone on for 20 years with a focus on cleaning up facade’s and sculptures.